 - Maximum usability at the point of care

-Fulfilling these requirements should help your practice increase the ROI and improve the incentives received from payers.
+Fulfilling these requirements should help your practice increase ROI and improve the incentives received from payers.

-At the same time, most providers will make their decisions based on their IT budget and their career stage.
+Most providers will make their decisions based on their IT budget and their career stage.
 A young physician will almost certainly want to lay the IT foundation for participating in the future vision for healthcare interoperability, which means going with an EHR.
 They will likely be supported in this effort by their health system, especially if they accept Medicare.

 Meanwhile, a more mature physician who wants to “go paperless,” but is not an aggressive adopter of IT, and who has no need to meet MACRA requirements, may opt for a standalone EMR system and forgo the costs and challenges of integration.

 In the end, these individual decisions underlie what is a progressive, and highly beneficial, adoption of health care technologies.